-The act specifies that the notice provided to the specified persons in the community must include all of the following information regarding the subject offender or delinquent child (R.C.
-2950.11(B)): (1) the offender's or child's name; the address or addresses of the offender's or public registry-qualified juvenile offender registrant's residence, school, institution of higher education, or place of employment, as applicable, or the residence address or addresses of a delinquent child who is not a public registry-qualified juvenile offender registrant; the sexually oriented offense or child-victim oriented offense of which the offender was convicted, to which the offender pleaded guilty, or for which the child was adjudicated a delinquent child; and the offender's or child's photograph, and (2) a statement that identifies the category specified below in "Persons subjected to community notification" that includes the offender or delinquent child and that subjects the offender or delinquent child to community notification.
+Content of the notice.
+The bill specifies that the notice provided to the specified persons in the community must include all of the following information regarding the subject offender or delinquent child (R.C.
+2950.11(B)): (1) as under existing law, the offender's or child's name; the address or addresses of the offender's residence, school, institution of higher education, or place of employment, as applicable, or the child's residence address or addresses; the sexually oriented offense or child-victim oriented offense of which the offender was convicted, to which the offender pleaded guilty, or for which the child was adjudicated a delinquent child; and the offender's or child's photograph, and (2) as modified by the bill, a statement that identifies the category specified below in "Persons subjected to community notification" that includes the offender or delinquent child and that subjects the offender or delinquent child to community notification.